 Oversight

 On top of that, you’ll receive consistent in-person oversight to make sure your treatment stays on track.
-It might be inconvenient to schedule an office visit every 4–6 weeks, but it gives your dentist the chance to evaluate your progress, address your concerns, and ensure that you have a smooth, comfortable, and effective treatment.
+It might be inconvenient to schedule an office visit every 4–10 weeks, but it gives your dentist the chance to evaluate your progress, address your concerns, and ensure that you have a smooth, comfortable treatment.

 Satisfaction Guarantee